 - Skin toxicity caused by radiation.
 Early research shows that applying a specific product containing the milk thistle extract reduces the effect of radiation on the skin in women being treated for breast cancer.

 - Inflammation and ulcers (mucositis) caused by radiation.
 Early research shows that taking milk thistle extract starting on the first day of radiation and continuing for 6 weeks thereafter decreases the severity of ulcers caused by radiation.

 - Liver damage caused by chemicals.
-Research on the effect of milk thistle on liver damage caused by chemicals is inconsistent.
-Taking milk thistle extract by mouth for up to one month improves liver function tests in people who have been exposed to the chemicals toluene or xylene.
-Also, taking milk thistle extract or the milk thistle chemical silibinin appears to decrease the risk of liver damage caused by anti-tuberculosis drugs.
+The effect of milk thistle on liver damage caused by chemicals is inconsistent.
+Taking milk thistle by mouth helps the liver to function in people who have been exposed to the chemicals toluene or xylene or those taking drugs for tuberculosis.
 But taking milk thistle extract by mouth does not seem to prevent liver damage associated with the drug tacrine (Cognex) in people with Alzheimer's disease.

 - Inflammation of the digestive tract (ulcerative colitis).
 Early research shows that taking milk thistle extract by mouth for 6 months, in addition to standard medications, decreases the symptoms of ulcerative colitis and helps maintain remission.

 - Other conditions.

 Side Effects & SafetyMilk thistle extract is LIKELY SAFE when taken by mouth for most adults.
 In some people, taking milk thistle extract can cause diarrhea, nausea, intestinal gas, fullness or pain, loss of appetite, and possibly headache.

 Milk thistle extract is POSSIBLY SAFE when applied directly to the skin for short periods of time.